 Although it may not lead to more serious skin concerns, Josua Zeichner, M.D. says that blue light still has degenerative effects.
 “While it does not penetrate into the skin as deep as ultraviolet light, it has been associated with premature aging of the skin," he explains.
 It has also been shown to promote free radical damage which stimulates pigment production and can lead to dark spots.

 Dr. Joshua Zeichner, M.D. is the the director of cosmetic and clinical research in dermatology at the Mount Sinai Hospital in New York City.

 Heiting notes, "Uncontrolled blue light exposure may induce oxidative changes in healthy skin that might cause premature aging effects, such as wrinkling, and potentially other harmful effects."
 He cites a recent article in The Telegraph, where dermatologists in both the US and UK shared clinical observations which have led them to believe that excessive use of camera flashes on smartphones can cause visible skin damage.
-The study concluded that "exposure to blue light can lead to different levels of damage in human eyes and skin.”
+A 2018 study concluded that "exposure to blue light can lead to different levels of damage in human eyes and skin.”

-There's also a recent study that found that short-term exposure to light emitted from electronic devices (iPhone 8+, iPhone 6, and first-generation iPad) irradiated at the manufacturers' recommended reading distances and at 1 cm on human skin cells can increase the generation of reactive oxygen species, which is linked to skin aging.
+Another 2018 study that found that short-term exposure to light emitted from electronic devices (iPhone 8+, iPhone 6, and first-generation iPad) irradiated at the manufacturers' recommended reading distances and at 1 cm on human skin cells can increase the generation of reactive oxygen species, which is linked to skin aging.
 However, the long-term effects associated with repeated exposures of electronic devices are unknown.

 Do You Really Need a Blue Light-Blocking Product?